 Meet West Haven’s Audubon WildLife Guards

-Starting in 2017, a group of eight West Haven High School students has helped monitor and protect the beach-nesting birds at Sandy Point.
+Starting in 2017, a group of eight West Haven High School students have helped monitor and protect the beach-nesting birds at Sandy Point.
 Thanks to a grant from Audubon Connecticut, students in the paid seven-week program record the nesting and survival of piping plovers, American oystercatchers, least terns and common terns, keeping track of other birds species along the way.
 If you see them on the beach, they will be happy to share what they have learned with you.

 Corrie Folsom-O’Keefe, program coordinator of the Audubon Important Bird Area, manages the WildLife Guards Program, and Genevieve Nuttall is the Audubon staff member assigned to the Sandy Point effort.
 This year, under the leadership of Alfred Green and Victor Sieh, a West Haven High graduate and former WildLife Guard, the crew includes two graduating seniors, Daniela Morales and Mathew Wahl; two seniors, Noah Anderson and Samiyah Sutherland; and four juniors.
 Three of the juniors — Kyle Burt, James Weber and Anthony Pacheco — owe their participation to classmate Rianne Mustafa, who participated in the program last year thanks to the encouragement of a friend.
 The guards not only keep track of nesting sites, they also help make information at Sandy Point more accessible to visitors.
 Although the students were aware of the area before working with Audubon, all agree the job has given them a new appreciation for birdlife and West Haven’s connection to one of its most valuable resources.
 Be sure to follow their weekly reports below.